zonneplan/KiBot/kibot/PcbDraw/README.md

 - Made `mdrenderer` import relative.
 So we get the mdrenderer from the same dir, not the system
 - Replicated find_data_file (from plot.py) to avoid cross dependencies

+### present.py

+This file comes from KiKit, but it has too much in common with `populate.py`.

+- Removed click import (unused)